Pathoschild/smapi-mod-dump/source/Dynamic Bodies/Dynamic Naked/docs/author-guide/arms.md

 a player changes the sleeves that saves only on that item, all future shirts have the default sleeve length.

-If you are adding clothing using JSONAssets, then you can also add metadata to make it clear what sleeves it is when they first get the top by using the metadata field;
+If you are adding clothing using JSONAssets/Dyanmic Game Assets, then you can also add metadata to make it clear what sleeves it is when they first get the top by using the metadata field;
 ```